Mpox (Monkeypox): Q&A factsheet

 What is monkeypox?

-Monkeypox is an infection caused by the monkeypox virus (MPV or MPxV).
+Monkeypox is an infection caused by the monkeypox virus (mpox).

-MPX is usually rarely seen in the UK.
-However, since May 2022, more than 1075 cases of MPX have been reported in the UK.
+Although mpox is usually rare, since May 2022, more than 3700 cases of mpox have been reported in the UK.
 Nearly all cases are in gay and bisexual men.

-The risk of MPX needs to be taken seriously.
+The risk of mpox needs to be taken seriously.
 This is both for your individual health and so that it doesn’t become an established infection.

-The name monkeypox may be changed.
-This is because the current name is not accurate.
+The original name monkeypox was not helpful.
 Monkeys are rarely affected and the name leads to additional stigma.
 In November 2022, WHO recommended using mpox.